jrouwe/JoltPhysics/Docs/APIChanges.md

 ## Changes between v2.0.1 and latest

+* 20221208 - ContactListener::OnContactValidate is reporting collisions relative to inBaseOffset.
+Add this to the contact point if you want world space positions.
+(428611482825e369e60e0a5daf17c69a4d0f2a6f)
 * 20221204 - Changes related to double precision support for positions (a2c1c22059fa031faf0208258e654bcff79a63e4)
 	* In many places in the public API Vec3 has been replaced by RVec3 (a Vec3 of Real values which can either be double or float depending on if JPH_DOUBLE_PRECISION is defined).
 In the same way RMat44 replaces Mat44.
 When compiling in single precision mode (the default) you should not notice a change.
 	* Shape::GetSubmergedVolume now takes a plane that's relative to inCenterOfMassTransform instead of one in world space